muttlake/proj2-derek-joseph-tim/README.md

 # readme

 ## about
-this is my project
+This is Project 2

 ## installation
 + download `git`

 ## repo owner
-+ tim shepard
+Tim Shepard

 ## documentation
-you can find the documentation [here](https://github.com/1803-mar12-net/tim-code).
+you can find the documentation [here](https://github.com/1803-mar12-net/proj2-derek-joseph-tim)